Icenium/icenium-cli/docs/man_pages/project/configuration/mobileframework-set.md

 Command | Description
 ----------|----------
 [edit-configuration](edit-configuration.html) | `<ConfigurationFile>` is the configuration file that you want to open.
-[mobileframework](mobileframework.html) | Lists all supported versions of Apache Cordova.
+[mobileframework](mobileframework.html) | Lists all supported versions of the current development framework.
 [prop](prop.html) | Lets you manage the properties for your project.
 [prop print](prop-print.html) | Prints information about the configuration of the project or the selected property.
 [prop add](prop-add.html) | Enables more options for the selected project property, if the property accepts multiple values.